TikTok 'Ban' Bill Signed into Law: What It Means for Buffer and How Creators & Marketers Can Prepare

 ♬ original sound - TikTok

-The short-form video app has become one of the most widely used social media platforms and is credited with impacting trends and cultural shifts.
+This is a blow as the short-form video app has become one of the most widely used social media platforms, with over 170 million users in the U.S. alone, and is credited with impacting trends and cultural shifts.

-What does the potential TikTok ban mean for Buffer users in the U.S.?
+What does the ban mean for Buffer users in the U.S.?

 If ByteDance does not divest TikTok, does it mean the app will immediately disappear from U.S. devices when the deadline rolls around?
 Probably not — but it will disappear from iOS and Android app stores, meaning no U.S. users will be able to download updates — eventually rendering the app unusable.